About Believers Eastern Church

 Just as in the early church in the book of Acts, spreading the Gospel resulted in churches being started.
-Similarly, Gospel for Asia, an international evangelical mission, is committed to seeing the Great Commission carried out in the 10/40 Window.
+Similarly, GFA World, an international evangelical mission, is committed to seeing the Great Commission carried out in the 10/40 Window.
 By God’s grace, the book of Acts is being repeated in these unreached regions.

 Through the faithful service of GFA missionaries, churches were established.
 As these churches began to multiply, the elders of GFA’s ministry on the field decided to establish them under the name of Believers Eastern Church, based on Acts 2, where believers came together to worship the Lord.
 It is exciting to see new believers in these fellowships growing in the knowledge of God through the systematic study of His Word, and learning to be disciples of our Lord—just like the early Christians did.